MEET THE THERAPISTS

 I’m a queer, neurodivergent therapist learning to unmask in the therapeutic process in order to establish a more authentic human connection as we explore themes of attachment wounds and trauma individually, generationally, and collectively.
 I’m passionate about decolonizing the therapeutic space, which includes non-pathologizing and acknowledging systems of oppression including capitalism and white supremacy culture.
 I’m consistently in the process of learning and unlearning and trying to step away from urgency culture and perfectionism.
 I also center consent throughout the process and use a non-violent approach, which means I honor and hold space for the emotions showing up in your system rather than trying to change them or tell you what emotions you should be experiencing.

-In my free time I read a lot of fantasy and books on decolonizing, paint, go on hikes/nature walks as much as possible, work on building my community, watch my comfort shows, and engage in my current hyperfocus of the moment.
+In my free time I read a lot of fantasy/sci-fi and books on decolonizing, paint, go on hikes/nature walks as much as possible, work on building my community, watch my comfort shows, and engage in my current hyperfocus of the moment.